Consultation through ProRecognition

 The first step of the consultation process is to share your profile with us, using the Consultation Form.
 On submission, our consultation team will check if we require any additional documents.
 Once the documents’ review is completed, we will do an assessment of your profile, which includes the demand for your profession in Germany, information on degree/qualification recognition needs and procedures and a recommendation on the required German level and other skills.
 The summary of all this will be sent to you through email with relevant links.
 Once you have an overview of the basics, we can schedule a follow-up call or a meeting to discuss your specific questions and guide you through the next steps.

 I’ve submitted my documents.
 How long does it take till ProRecognition will get back to me?

-Once you have submitted your documents, we take about 10-15 days to get back to you with an initial assessment.
+Once you have submitted your documents, we take about 4-6 weeks to get back to you with an initial assessment.
 We have high volume of enquiries and try to give each request the individual time and attention they deserve.